royokello/iml-extractor/README.md

 ```

 **Notes:**
-- The `-f`/`--frames` flag specifies the number of frames to extract per time unit when in time-based mode (default: `1`).
+- The `-f`/`--frames` flag specifies the number of frames to extract per time unit in time-based mode (default: `1`).
 - The `-t`/`--time` flag specifies the time unit for extraction.
 Options: `second`, `minute`, or `hour` (default: `second`).
 - The `--random` flag enables random extraction mode.
 - When `--random` is set, you **must** provide `--random_counter` to specify how many random frames to extract per video.
-- The `--collate` flag, when set, stores all images directly into the output directory.
+- The `--collate` flag, when set, stores all images directly in the output directory.
 When not set, a subdirectory is created for each video using its name.

 ---